srhopkins/jsonrouter/README.md

 Use `(?P<variable_name>)` to capture patterns within the matched field.

-> This overrides the `vars:name` you set in the yaml and instead merges the matched name(s) declared in the regex pattern into the message format.
+> This will override any naming collisions with `vars:name` you set in the yaml.
+It merges the rule vars with matched name(s) declared in the regex where named regex take precedence

 ```yaml
 rules: